 Our meal this month is a great example of balanced recipes according to rasa.
 Try it out and see if you can discern the tastes of each of the foods.
 Keep in mind that if you are used to heavily flavored foods, like onions, garlic, hot sauce, or refined sugar that numb the taste buds, it can take time to adjust to the more subtle flavors.
-Over time, you’ll taste the sweetness of squash and rice, the pungency of coriander and the bitterness of kale, all the time knowing that you’re supporting your agni and improving your overall health.
+Over time, you’ll taste the sweetness of squash and the bitterness of kale, all the time knowing that you’re supporting your agni and improving your overall health.

 Ayurveda recognizes six tastes: sweet, sour, salty, pungent, bitter and astringent.
 Each of these tastes relate to the elements (earth, water, fire, air, ether) that govern the three doshas.
 When present in a meal, each rasa can support or hinder digestion depending on quantity used and your particular state of imbalance, or vikruti.